colin-gourlay/sundown-sessions/src/content/releases/l/lenny-kravitz/are-you-gonna-go-my-way/index.md

 ---
 ## About

-Are You Gonna Go My Way is a release by Lenny Kravitz released in 1993.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Are You Gonna Go My Way.
+*Are You Gonna Go My Way* earns its place in the Sundown Sessions catalogue through “Are You Gonna Go My Way”, a selection that offers a direct route into Lenny Kravitz's work.

+Heard in the context of the full release, “Are You Gonna Go My Way” is an invitation to explore beyond the track featured on the show.